In This Article

-The bow drill technique is definitely the safest contact-based tool to use because it is less challenging to keep up the pace and weight needed to produce friction that can spark a fire.
+The bow drill technique is definitely the safest and easiest to use.
+This is because it’s less challenging to keep up the pace and weight needed to produce friction that can spark a fire.

-However, almost all of the materials are needed.
-The elements that you will require for this process are:
+However, almost all the materials are needed to get a fire going for this.
+The elements that you will need for this process are:

-- Fireboard – A flat, timber board about a foot long and at the minimum six inches thick.
+- Fireboard – A flat, timber board about a foot long and at least six inches thick.

 - Socket – A medium flat stone with a depression on one side.
 This is used to place weight mostly on top of the drill when you move it around with your bow.

 - Drill – What do we mean by drill?
 We’re speaking about a solid hardwood stick between one and two inches in diameter and one foot in length.